SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ## Before moving on

 Be sure to stop the cart service.
 To do this, go to the Terminal window from which you started the cart services, press `CTRL-Z` to stop and send the running application to the background, and then enter `kill %1` to terminate the process.

 **5. Add endpoint for deleting items**

 Since we are now so skilled in writing endpoints lets go ahead and also create the endpoint for removing a product.
-The only tricky part about removing is that the request might not remove all products in once.
-E.g. If we have 10 Red Hat Fedoras and the request just decreases 3 we should not remove the Shopping Cart item, but instead lower the quantity to 7.
+The only tricky part about removing is that the request might not remove all products at once.

+   > E.g. If we have 10 Red Hat Fedoras and the request just decreases to 3 we should not remove the Shopping Cart item, but instead lower the quantity to 7

 Again in the `modernize-apps/cart/src/main/java/com/redhat/coolstore/CartServiceVerticle.java` file add the following at the `//TODO: Add handler for removing an item from the cart`